 We’re deep into the season of fall, and although Halloween has passed, the bustle of the holiday season beginning is almost here.
 I know you want to enjoy the season, especially the holidays, so I’ve gathered 39 helpful hints for you to make things a little simpler and easier so you may be less worrisome to enjoy your time with your family.
-Whether you are hosting a feast or living your life as normal, you’ll find some tips to help.
+Whether you are hosting a feast or living your life as normal, you’ll find some uncommon uses for common things to help.

 1.)
 If you’re like most people, then your plastic bags are in no order and eventually build up to the point where it’s a complete mess.
 To avoid this, thry this bag-rolling technique to be able to pull one out just like a kleenex.

 2.)
 Halloween candy and Thanksgiving meals may start to weigh you down.
 And Christmas will be no help.
 Make sure your zipper on your tight jeans stays up with this nifty trick.
 No one can see it and it’s simple to undo.
 Best of all, it’s easy to make.
 Just get a key ring and attach it to your jeans.

 3.)
 You can soothe the pain of burns with a wet teabag.
 Many people say that Chamomile works the best.

 4.)
 When hanging up decorations, don’t guess where the back of a picture frame goes or feebly attempt to make a pencil marking.
 Place a dab of toothpaste on the back of the decoration and then place it where you would like it to go.
 Then you will know exactly where you need to hang the pin or nail.

 5.)
 When smelly foods rub off on your hands when preparing a feast, rub your hands on something stainless steel, such as a spoon.
 It will absorb the smell.